philsmart/fedcm-rp-idp/README.md

     1. For the IdP, `java -jar fedcm-idp/target/fedcm-idp-0.0.1-SNAPSHOT.jar`
     2. For the RP, `java -jar fedcm-rp/target/fedcm-rp-0.0.1-SNAPSHOT.jar`
     3. For both together, `java -jar fedcm-multi/target/fedcm-multi-0.0.1-SNAPSHOT.jar`
-5. All components start on the standard HTTPS port (443) using the same certificate (hence without adjustment you can not run the IdP and RP as standalone services on the same host, that is what the multi project is for).
-The CA certificate used to sign the certificate is located in the resources folder and should be imported (and trusted) into your local keyring.
+5. All components start on the standard HTTP port (8080), hence without adjustment you can not run the IdP and RP as standalone services on the same host — that is what the multi project is for.
-	1. The default certificate is valid for `fedcm-demo.org` and so an entry for that must exist in your local DNS, or more easily as an addition to your hosts file e.g. `127.0.0.1       fedcm-demo.org`.
-	2. To sign in to the IdP, navigate to `https://fedcm-demo.org/idp` and click sign in.
+	1. To sign in to the IdP, navigate to `http://idp.localhost:8080/idp` and click sign in.
 You do not need any credentials, it just creates a session for you on the IdP.
-	2. For the RP, navigate to `https://fedcm-demo.org/rp` and try out the FedCM features.
+	2. For the RP, navigate to `https://rp.localhost:8080/rp` and try out the FedCM features.

 ## Configuring the projects